-When I walked into Joltin' Jabs studio and saw former boxer Joey DeMalavez going at it on the heavy bag while he waited for me to show, I knew I was in for a tough workout.
+When I walked into Joltin’ Jabs studio and saw former boxer Joey DeMalavez pounding on the heavy bag while he waited for me to show, I knew I was in for a tough workout.

 Then came the strange part.
 As part of my warm-up, Joey led me around the heavy bags for a few circuits of animal movements — bear crawls, crab crawls, gorilla walks.
 “It’s all about natural strength, you’re using your whole body weight to shock your body with these awesome movements,” said DeMalavez.

 Now I was officially warmed up and ready to get the gloves on.
 Since I was new to boxing (and by new, I mean most of my boxing knowledge came from Rocky I - V), Joey took me through the elements of a proper punch and also really stressed the importance of shifting your body weight and using your hips to rotate through your punch — which in turn, gives boxers like Joey those killer abs!
 I also learned how to defend myself with a little bob-and-weave action as I covered and ducked from Joey's punches.